 - The business proposal to potential investors.

 At this point, it is important to remember the difference between a small business and a startup venture.
 The small business hopes to exist, grow, and provide a continued livelihood or employment for the owners.
-Startup ventures a growth-based projects.
-The entrepreneur, along with any investors, look to capitalize upon sale or exit of the business venture.
-Investors in the business will want to see a detail 3-5 year projection showing the intended growth path of the business.
+Startup ventures are growth-based projects.
+The entrepreneur, along with any investors, look to capitalize upon the sale or exit of the business venture.
+Investors in the business will want to see a detailed 3-5 year projection showing the intended growth path of the business.
 The growth of the business (i.e., the increased revenue) will be the metric by which the sale price is determined.
 The sale price gives the investor a target rate of return on their investment.

 Projected Cash Flow

 Cash flow is generally considered the absolute most important component of business operations.
 As stated above, the number one reason businesses fail is a lack of sales.
-Failing to meet the intended sales projections often gives rise to a cash flow problems.
+Failing to meet the intended sales projections often gives rise to cash flow problems.
 The cash flow projections allow you to visualize the movement of money in and out of your business.
 This is critical in planning the use in the budgeting process.

 Basically, the cash flow statement breaks down the revenue and expense component of the financial projections into individual transactions over a stated time period.
-You will define individual sources and amount of revenue on a week-by-week or month-by-month basis.
+You will define individual sources and amounts of revenue on a week-by-week or month-by-month basis.
 Remember, the cash flow projections deals with the period in which money comes in and goes out.
 Just because goods are bought or sold in a given month, that does not mean that cash changes hands.

 You should record every transaction based on the actual receipt or amount paid at the time of payment.
-These projections should be updated weekly as the amount of payments made may vary throughout the week or month.
+These projections should be updated weekly as the number of payments made may vary throughout the week or month.
 Further, your expenses projection should be based on the same time period as the revenue projection, so that you can easily compare the two.